The Complicity Gradient: Five Levels of Compromise

 Implications

-The Complicity Gradient maps directly to the question of moral responsibility in complex systems: who is accountable when harm is distributed across five levels, seven links, and a thousand moderately compromised people?
+The gradient maps directly to the question of moral responsibility in complex systems: who is accountable when harm is distributed across five levels, seven links, and a thousand moderately compromised people?

 Distributed Accountability

-When an AI causes harm, who is responsible — the designer, the deployer, the operator, the user, or the institution?
-The Sprawl's answer: everyone and no one.
-The gradient ensures that accountability is spread so thin it cannot be collected.
+When an AI causes harm, who answers for it — the designer, the deployer, the operator, the user, or the institution?
+The Sprawl's operational answer: everyone and no one.
+The gradient ensures that accountability is spread so thin it cannot be collected into anything resembling justice.

 The Villainy Problem